-- ♦ However, the direct domestic value-added content of Chinese exports to the U.S. is less than 25%.
-Thus, the maximum loss in Chinese GDP, assuming that half of the exports to the U.S. is completely halted, in the first instance, may be estimated at 0.43% (1.7% x 0.25), a tolerable level, especially for an economy growing at an average annual real rate of 6.5 percent and with a per capita GDP of US\$9,137 in 2017, which is way over the subsistence level. - ◆ However, the reduction of exports leads to a reduction in the demand for domestic inputs used in their production, which in turns leads to a second-round reduction in the demand for domestic inputs used in the production of the domestic inputs.. - ◆ With the indirect, that is, second-, third-, fourth- and higher-round effects of the reduction of Chinese exports kicking in, the total domestic value-added content affected will increase eventually to 66 percent.
+- ◆ However, the direct domestic value-added content of Chinese exports to the U.S. is less than 25%.
+Thus, the maximum loss in Chinese GDP, assuming that half of the exports to the U.S. is completely halted, in the first instance, may be estimated at 0.43% (1.7% x 0.25), a tolerable level, especially for an economy growing at an average annual real rate of 6.5 percent and with a per capita GDP of US\$9,137 in 2017, which is way over the subsistence level.
+(We note that the reduction in the rate of growth of Chinese real GDP in 2018 was approximately 0.4%, equal to our estimated first-round impact.) - ♦ However, the reduction of exports leads to a reduction in the demand for domestic inputs used in their production, which in turns leads to a second-round reduction in the demand for domestic inputs used in the production of the domestic inputs.. - ♦ With the indirect, that is, second-, third-, fourth- and higher-round effects of the reduction of Chinese exports kicking in, the total domestic value-added content affected will increase eventually to 66 percent.
 This implies ultimately a maximum total loss in Chinese GDP of 1.12% (1.7% x 0.66).
 In absolute terms, this amounts to US\$137 billion in 2017 prices.

-- ◆ A reduction of 1.1% from an expected annual growth rate of 6.5% leaves 5.4%, still a very respectable rate compared to the average of 3.7% for the world in 2018 projected by the International Monetary Fund. - ◆ There is also the threat of a 25% tariff on the remaining US\$267 billion Chinese exports of goods to the U.S. Since a 25% tariff is basically prohibitive, if implemented, it will mean the total cessation of Chinese exports of goods to the U.S. The maximum damage that can be done is 2.24% (3.4% x 0.66) of GDP which is still tolerable. - ♦ However, it seems unlikely that the tariffs on this last batch of Chinese exports to the U.S. will be implemented because they consist of products such as iPhones, garments and shoes and packaged semiconductors.
+- ◆ A reduction of 1.1% from an expected annual growth rate of 6.5% leaves 5.4%, still a very respectable rate compared to the average of 3.7% for the world in 2018 projected by the International Monetary Fund (IMF).
+The IMF has recently lowered its projected rates of growth of world GDP for 2019 and 2020 to 3.5% and 3.6% respectively. - ◆ There is also the threat of a 25% tariff on the remaining US\$267 billion Chinese exports of goods to the U.S. Since a 25% tariff is basically prohibitive, if implemented, it will mean the total cessation of Chinese exports of goods to the U.S. The maximum damage that can be done is 2.24% (3.4% x 0.66) of GDP which is still tolerable. - ◆ However, it seems unlikely that the tariffs on this last batch of Chinese exports to the U.S. will be implemented because they consist of products such as iPhones, garments and shoes and packaged semi-conductors.
 The incidence of the tariffs will be mostly borne by U.S. consumers and producers.
-(One incidental beneficiary will be Samsung.)
+(One incidental beneficiary will be Samsung of South Korea whose Galaxy cellphones compete with Apple.)